 Do You Know the Symptoms?

 Do you know the symptoms of carbon monoxide poisoning?
-Do you know what to do if someone displays signs of poisoning?
-Do you know how to identify, remedy, and prevent dangerous situations?
+And if someone shows signs of poisoning, do you know what to do?
+You should also know how to identify, remedy, and prevent dangerous situations involving CO poisoning.

 The symptoms of CO poisoning include nausea, headache, vomiting, drowsiness, weakness, chest pain, difficulty breathing, and confusion.
 Sometimes dismissed as the flu, anyone experiencing these indications should immediately consider carbon monoxide as the culprit.
 If the levels are high, death can occur within minutes.

 If you or someone you are with displays signs of carbon monoxide poisoning, get into fresh air immediately and call for emergency medical help.
 Try to be ready to answer questions, such as the suspected cause of poisoning, symptoms, and signs of impairment.

 Carbon monoxide is an ever-present danger in your vehicle.
 Leaky exhaust systems can allow the gas to enter through a hole in the floor, an open window, or a leaky door seal.
 Regular inspection and maintenance of your vehicle are crucial.
 Driving an SUV or station wagon with the tailgate or hatch open can draw CO into the vehicle; ensure proper ventilation through windows and vents if you must operate your vehicle in this manner.

 Leave the window partially open when starting the engine, while driving the vehicle or when idling the engine while parked.
 Never keep the engine running when parked in your garage.